crazyhottommy/scclusteval/README.md

 The whole process was done by the Snakemake workflow:
 [scBootClusterSeurat](https://github.com/crazyhottommy/scBootClusterSeurat).

+If you have clustered the SAME dataset using different parameters, you can use `PairWiseJaccardSetsHeatmap` to see which clusters are corresponding to each other.

 ``` r
 library(tidyverse)
 #> ── Attaching packages ──────────────────────────────────────────────────────────────── tidyverse 1.2.1 ──